 Ruaha National Park in Tanzania is part of the Rungwa-Kizigo-Muhesi ecosystem which covers 45 000 square kilometers.
 The name Ruaha originates from the Hehe word ‘ruvaha’ which means ‘river’.

-Ruaha National Park has a high diversity or plant and animal life including elephant, buffalo, wild dogs and various species of antelope.
-The park is accessible by air and by road.
+Ruaha National Park has a high diversity or plant and animal life including elephants, buffalo, wild dogs and various species of antelope.
+Ruaha National Park is accessible by air and by road.
 The park offers game viewing, walking safaris, bird watching and bush meals.

 The best time of the year to see large mammals and cats is during the dry season of May to December.
 January to May - the wet season - is ideal for birdwatching, wildflowers and Kudu, whose breeding season is in June.
 Ruaha National Park’s variety of plants, animals, birdlife, mountains, wetlands and natural springs provide an array of safari choices.
-See Ruaha National Park safaris in Tanzania below.

 See Ruaha National Park safari lodges in Tanzania below.